 OnX and Garmin Rung My Bell

-Your time afield is incomplete without a pointing dog.
-And that time afield turns down right scary when your favorite buddy cannot be located.
+Your experience afield is incomplete without a pointing dog.
+And that time afield sometimes turns down right scary when your beloved bird dog cannot be located.

 Life was easier 25 years ago when I started hunting with a Swiss cowbell on my big ranging Brit.
 Until it got not so easy, with a big ranging 2 year old who was slightly out of control running more than a mile out at times in big country.
 But, even the biggest bell couldn’t be heard at that range and if the dog was out sight and out of sound, what to do next other than holler, whistle and wait.
 Or maybe fire off a shot and see if he returned for the retrieved (which I did in a number of moments of desperation with seemingly great success).